-- Previous working experience of at least four years in communications, journalism or public relations
+- Previous working experience of at least four years in communications or journalism

 - Previous working experience in producing communications content

-- Experience with MSF or other international NGOs in developing countries
+- Experience with MSF or other international NGOs in low- and middle-income countries

 - Experience working in an international environment